eddiechong/jsonds/README.md

 	* bytea_import.sql (needed to read XML from filesystem into DB)
 	* dsjson.sql (main stored procedure for generating JSON fr DataSource)

-3. Run the ContentConnector with option to download digital content Specifically these options must be set to true :
+3. Run the ContentConnector with option to download digital content.Specifically these options must be set to true :

 ```xml
 	<MediaType ID="4" Directory="MARKETING_TEXT" Description="Localized marketing text"/>